 My dear children,

-I wish all of you good health and happiness.
+I wish all of you a Merry Christmas and a Happy New Year!

 Gulmohur High School